kgklein/PLUME/README.md

 If you use JET-PLUME (i.e. not just PLUME) for a science publication, please follow the directions in the Acknowledgements section above AND in the Acknowledgements of your publication and cite the paper for JET-PLUME: [...
 Work in Progress]

 With the creation of JET-PLUME, a wrapper to use PLUME and JET-PLUME in a jupyter notebook was created.
 It aids in the creation of input files and running of the code with said input files.
 Please see the [example notebook](./page/examplelinfpc.md) to see the key features of this wrapper.
 The use of the wrapper is entirely optional.
+NOTE: Please create and run notebooks from the main directory of the repository.
+This is necessary because the notebooks import key functions directly from the linfpclib module located there.

 JET-PLUME is operated in a similar manner to PLUME, either using command line or the python wrapper.
 See Section 4 above on how to operate and [README for JET-PLUME](./README-JETPLUME.md) for the additional inputs.